brickcap/restyskeleton/README.md

 restyskleton -d sacrifice

 ```
-will create an openresty skeleton in the directory named sacrifie and automatically start the application.
-By default your application will run on port 3125 for "http" connections and 4125 for "https" connections.
-If the operation is successful you should see the following output on your terminal:-
+will create an openresty skeleton in the directory named sacrifie and instantaneously bring it to life.
+By default your application will breathe on port 3125 for "http" connections and 4125 for "https" connections.
+If the spell is successful you should see the following output on your terminal:-

 ```
 [ALERT] Your app is running on http://localhost:3125